coder/docs/setup/air-gapped/infrastructure.md

 ## Adding certificate secrets to the Helm chart

-Coder validates images and pulls tags using API calls, so issues with your certificates may prevent you from adding images.
-If you see such issues and you have a certificate authority in your network, you may need to add the root certificate.
+Coder validates images and pulls tags using direct REST API calls to the registry.
+Other internal services (OICD, Git providers, etc) which use HTTPS APIs require the Coder container to trust the certificate.
+The Coder helm chart can be used to add a root CA certificate to the Coder service images.

 To pass a self-signed certificate to Coder's images, you'll need to: